Ranolazine

 Ranolazine, sold under the brand name Ranexa among others, is a medication used to treat heart related chest pain.
 Typically it is used together with other medications when those are insufficient.
-Benefits appear smaller in women than men.
+Therapeutic benefits appear smaller in females than males.
 It is taken by mouth.

 Common side effects include constipation, headache, nausea, and dizziness.
 Serious side effects may include QT prolongation.
-Use is not recommended in those with liver cirrhosis.
+Ranolazine is contraindicated (not recommended) in those with liver cirrhosis.
 How it works is not clear but may involve adenosine triphosphate.

 Ranolazine was approved for medical use in the United States in 2006.
-In 2020, it was the 258th most commonly prescribed medication in the United States, with more than 1 million prescriptions.
+In 2022, it was the 232nd most commonly prescribed medication in the United States, with more than 1 million prescriptions.

 Medical uses

 Ranolazine is used to treat chronic angina.
 It may be used concomitantly with β blockers, nitrates, calcium channel blockers, antiplatelet therapy, lipid-lowering therapy, ACE inhibitors, and angiotensin receptor blockers.
 It is also effective at preventing atrial fibrillation, and has been studied as monotherapy as well as in combination with other medications used to treat irregular heartbeat.

 Its use is not recommended in Scotland as of 2019.